dimfeld/website/posts/simple_state_machines.md

 }
 ```

 Not a huge change in the code, but it adds a lot of robustness.
-This code is now robust to changes in how the events arrive, and any potential bugs are completely prevented.
+This code doesn't have to adapt to changes in how the events arrive, and any potential bugs are completely prevented.
 What we have now, a list of states and a set of transitions between them, sets up the bare minimum of a "Finite State Machine."

 One remaining messy part is in the interaction with the outside world.
 The code still manually checks when to call `encoder.cancel` or `closeDialog`, and it would be nice to automate these calls as we move through the state machine.
 In part 2 of this series, I'll touch on a bit of state machine theory, and in doing so set up the ability to handle these cases nicely.